drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### people vs entities: pronouns
 Is it *it/its* or *they/theirs* when referring to groups of people, companies, countries?
 Students often write *they/their* when it should be *it/its*.
 But please see this advice: See [this advice](http://www.quickanddirtytips.com/education/grammar/people-versus-entities).
 #### *piece of rhetoric* (or *rhetoric piece/rhetorical piece,* etc.)
 Please do not write about rhetorical artifacts or occasions as "piece(s) of rhetoric."
 Sometimes, articles or op-eds or similar writings are informally called "pieces," but "piece of rhetoric" makes no sense.
 Rhetoric is not reducible to any particular artifact or contained within it.
-Rhetoric is not something broken into pieces.
 Finally, nobody in the discipline uses the term "piece of rhetoric," so it's best to avoid that phrase.
 #### *principal* vs *principle*
 Writers often confuse these two words.
 They have nothing to do with each other, though they sound alike.
 Bryan Garner explains that *principle* is most commonly a noun (e.g., *the principle of charity,* *the Peter principle*), but *principal* can be an adjective meaning "first or most important" (*the principal reason she lost the case*) or a noun (e.g., *the school principal*).
 #### *problematic*